Black Sabbath: 2025: Final reunion and death of Osbourne

+Artistry

 Musical style

-Black Sabbath were a heavy metal band.
-The band have also been cited as a key influence on genres including stoner rock, grunge, doom metal, and sludge metal.
-Early on, Black Sabbath were influenced by Cream, the Beatles, Fleetwood Mac, Jimi Hendrix, John Mayall & the Bluesbreakers, Blue Cheer, Golden Earring, Led Zeppelin, Jethro Tull, and Iron Butterfly.
+Black Sabbath have been cited as not only pioneers of heavy metal, but inventors of the genre.
+David Slavković of Ultimate Guitar specifies that heavy metal songs, such as "Helter Skelter" by the Beatles, "Born to Be Wild" by Steppenwolf and much of Led Zeppelin's self-titled debut album, did exist beforehand, but Black Sabbath were the first band to embrace the genre on an album-wide scale.
+Despite this, critics also describe their musical style as hard rock, acid rock and occult rock, while the band themselves called it "heavy rock."
+Another genre that Black Sabbath have been credited with inventing is doom metal, particularly with the song "Black Sabbath" and Iommi's downtuned riffs.
+However, many argue they are a proto-doom band who is more bluesy than the heavier, slower bands they influenced.

 Although Black Sabbath went through many line-ups and stylistic changes, their core sound focused on ominous lyrics and doomy music, often making use of the musical tritone, also called the "devil's interval".
-While their Ozzy-era albums such as Sabbath Bloody Sabbath (1973) had slight compositional similarities to the progressive rock genre that was growing in popularity at the time, standing in stark contrast to popular music of the early 1970s, Black Sabbath's dark sound was dismissed by rock critics of the era.
-Much like many of their early heavy metal contemporaries, the band received virtually no airplay on rock radio.
+Their dark sound was dismissed by rock critics of the early 1970s, and like many of their early heavy metal contemporaries, Black Sabbath received virtually no airplay on rock radio.
+However, later Ozzy-era albums such as Sabbath Bloody Sabbath (1973) and Sabotage (1975) drew influence from progressive rock, which was growing in popularity at the time.

 As the band's primary songwriter, Tony Iommi wrote the majority of Black Sabbath's music, while Osbourne would write vocal melodies, and bassist Geezer Butler would write lyrics.
 The process was sometimes frustrating for Iommi, who often felt pressured to come up with new material: "If I didn't come up with anything, nobody would do anything."
 On Iommi's influence, Osbourne later said: